 … For four days we have been unable to leave the tent – the gale howling about us.
 We are weak, writing is difficult, but for my own sake I do not regret this journey, which has shown that English men can endure hardships, help one another, and meet death with as great a fortitude as ever in the past.
 We took risks, we knew we took them; things have come out against us, and therefore we have no cause for complaint, but bow to the will of Providence, determined still to do our best to the last …[ii]

-I don’t know whether Scott was a religious man, but his surrender to the will of Providence, which can also be interpreted as the will of nature, is pertinent to the situation in Christchurch today.
+I don’t know whether Scott was a religious man, but his surrender to the will of Providence, or the will of nature, is pertinent to the situation in Christchurch today.
 Here people have been reminded of the mighty power of nature and the tenuousness of human existence.
-At the end of the letter he cries out;
+At the end of the letter he writes;

 These rough notes and our dead bodies must tell the tale, but surely, surely a great rich country like ours will see that those who are dependent on us are properly provided for.[iii]

-There is currently, a discourse around the reconstruction of Christchurch, that focusses on budgetary constraint – which is reasonable in a recession - but unreasonable as an excuse to bulldoze the hell out of Christchurch, destroying most of its heritage fabric and to stall on decision-making over the restoration and re-build of major and important pieces of architecture and the homes of Christchurch citizens.
+There is currently, a discourse around the reconstruction of Christchurch, that focusses on budgetary constraint – which is reasonable in a recession - but unreasonable as an excuse to bulldoze the hell out of Christchurch and destroy most of its heritage fabric.
+This attempt to stall on decision-making over the restoration and re-build of major and important pieces of architecture and the homes of Christchurch citizens is concerning.
 I’m not an expert on the wealth of various countries, but I believe that we live in a ‘rich country,’ rich in cultural traditions certainly but there are big disparities between those with comfortable living standards and those ‘ who are dependent on us’ to be ‘properly provided for.’

-Surely our country could do better for the families who have lost their homes and still, two and a half years out from the quakes, are living in caravans and garages.
-We could do better for people waiting for decisions that will allow them to resolve the fate of their wrecked homes and move forward.
+Surely our country could do better for the families who have lost their homes and who are still, two and half years out from the quakes, living in caravans and garages.
+We could do better for people waiting on decisions that will allow them to resolve the fate of their wrecked homes and move forward.
 The situation is dispiriting and depressing.
 On this trip I noticed the sour smell of damp and liquefaction in homes and on the streets.
-When it rains mud pours down the streets and the ground appears to slip and slide.
+When it rains in these areas mud pours down the gutters.

-In a shed-like building in the Cashel Mall there is an exhibition of broken treasures rescued from damaged and demolished buildings and that hopefully might be reinstated or combined in new buildings.
-I hadn’t realised, when I purchased my ticket, that the exhibition would be directed at the tourism market although a Christchurch friend remarked, ‘We are all tourists now wandering around our city like strangers,’ looking aghast and agape at the scale of loss.
-And so was unprepared for the big, blow-up photographs of people on stretchers being carried, by Saint John Ambulance staff, away from fallen buildings on the day of the disaster, and other horrors.
+In a shed-like building in the Cashel Mall there is an exhibition of broken treasures rescued from heritage buildings.
+I hadn’t realised, when I purchased my ticket, that the exhibition would be directed at the tourism market although a Christchurch friend remarked recently, ‘We are all tourists now, wandering like strangers around our city.’
+I wasn’t prepared for the blow-up photographs of people on stretchers being carried, by Saint John Ambulance staff, away from fallen buildings on the day of the disaster.
 Fortunately we were warned about the three-minute film re-enactment of the earthquake and could avoid that room.

-The first treasure is the beautiful copper cross from the main dome of the Basilica.
-This cathedral on Barbadoes Street, unforgettable for its stunning colours, the cream Oamaru stone and bright aqua domes is still being de-constructed block by block.
-The most recent plan is to save the façade and the northwest wall as an open-air relic and to use the remaining stone for a new church.
-I like this idea.
-I find it realistic and feel certain the ruin would be mesmerising.
-I do hope they can keep to their wonderful intention can be realised as this would be healing.
+The first treasure is the beautiful deep-blue copper cross from the main dome of the Basilica.
+This cathedral on Barbadoes Street, unforgettable for its stunning colours, the cream Oamaru stone juxtaposed against bright aqua copper domes is currently being de-constructed block by block.
+The most recent plan is to save the façade and the northwest wall as a relic, or an open-air ruin and to use the remaining stone for a new church.
+I do hope their wonderful intention can be realised as this would be healing.

-I saw as well a maroon leather, father bear-sized chair, that had been the speaker’s chair in the Provincial Council Chambers.
-That building is still a wreck, but fortunately and thankfully the work is starting on the rebuild.
-I saw too the stencilled rafters from its lovely ceiling and shivered at the ragged splintered edges which speak of the force of that terrific jolt on February 22nd.
-Scientists have used an analogy for the velocity of the seismic eruption, describing it as like a ‘supersonic boom of a jet aircraft’ or the effect of planting one’s foot to the floor on a car accelerator to describe the velocity of the event.
+There was a maroon leather, father bear-sized chair, that had been the speaker’s chair in the Provincial Council Chambers.
+That building is still a wreck, but fortunately and thankfully there will be a rebuild, eventually.
+I saw the stencilled rafters from its lovely ceiling their ragged splintered edges speaking of the force of that terrific jolt on February 22nd.
+Scientists have used an analogy for the velocity of the seismic eruption, describing it as like a ‘supersonic boom of a jet aircraft’.

-The exhibit included a sample of the reinforcement method for restoring the few remaining churches and historic buildings, an arrangement of steel beams cemented to the main material, in this case grey stone.
+The exhibit included a sample of the structural reinforcement used for restoring the few remaining churches and historic buildings, an arrangement of steel beams cemented to the main material, in this case grey stone.
 The information panel confirmed this technique will be used to restore the Gothic Revival stonework of the Holy Trinity Church on the corner of Worchester Street, behind the cathedral.
 I am glad about this.
-I sat my piano exams in that church in the coloured light of the big rose window and on an earlier visit to the city, had gasped at the gaping hole where the rose window had been pulled out, and wondered why the beautiful light fitting, four simple candle lights on brass arms, was still hanging in the gap under the dark-beamed pitched roof.
-There are so many questions still and sometimes the answers are not good, and you have to close your mouth and set your teeth.
+I sat my piano exams in that church, playing the music in the kaleidoscope of coloured light from the rose window.
+On an earlier visit to the city, there was a gaping hole where the rose window had once been and oddly the beautiful light fitting, four simple candle lights on brass arms, was still hanging in the gap under the dark-beamed pitched roof.
+There are so many questions still and sometimes the answers are not good.

-Since my last visit in January, the mesh fences have been pushed back from Ballantynes department store and now you can penetrate much further to the edges of the square.
+Since my last visit in January, the mesh fences have been pushed out from Ballantynes department store revealing a view to the edges of the square.
 You can’t walk into the square as yet – I got hollered at by a soldier when I drifted into the wrong part, trying to get a closer look at Neil Dawson’s silver and blue chalice.
-Perhaps that beautiful big sculpture echoing the colours in the sky will become the new icon of Christchurch because it stood up to the quakes.
+Perhaps that beautiful big sculpture echoing the colours in the sky will become the new icon of cathedral square.